-Have you ever noticed how crowded it gets at the gym in January?
+Ever noticed how crowded the gym gets in January?

 It’s likely you, like many other Americans, have a plan for upping your fitness game in the new year.
 Statistically, making a health and fitness resolution is still at the top of the list, and of course the month of January is the peak of it all.
 People are making good on their newly set goals and health clubs are offering specials to draw in new clients.
 Excitement is in the air and we all have the best of intentions.